graphql/graphql-spec/spec/Section 3 -- Type System.md

    1. Let this object type be {objectType}.
    2. For each interface declared implemented as {interfaceType}, {IsValidImplementation(objectType, interfaceType)} must be {true}.
+5. If the Object type is a OneOf Object type then:
+   1. The OneOf Object type must not declare that it implements any interfaces.
+   2. For each field of the OneOf Object type:
+      1. The field must be nullable.
+      2. The field must not accept arguments.

 IsValidImplementation(type, implementedType):